dart-archive/www.dartlang.org/src/site/articles/serialization/index.markdown

   ..children = (new List()..add(jerome)..add(sarah));
 {% endprettify %}

-The serialized `bob` object,
+The `bob` object,
-using simple JSON,
-looks something like this:
+when serialized using simple JSON, looks something like this:

-{% prettify json %}
+{% prettify yaml %}
 {
     "id": 123,
     "name": "Bob Dole",